eecs485staff/madoop/docs/README.md

 ```

 ## Tips and tricks
-These are some pro-tips that `awdeorio` used while writing the instructor solution.
+These are some pro-tips for working with MapReduce programs written in Python for the Hadoop Streaming interface.

 ### Debugging
 We encounter a problem if we add a `breakpoint()` in `map.py`.